AyushRaje/ExpenseTracker/README.md

 ## How to run?
 1. Open any IDE for python (preferably VScode)
-2. Install all the packages/libraries mentioned in 'requirements.txt'
+2. Install all the packages/libraries mentioned in 'requirements.txt'(Run 'pip install -r requirements.txt' in the root folder)
-3. Run 'UI.py'
+3. Run 'Login.py'

 ## How does it look?